hassan-qasemi/contract_foundry_docs/src/pricing.md

 ## 🔁 4.
 Billing Frequency and Plan Duration

-Subscriptions can be activated and extended directly through the Android wallet interface.
+Subscriptions can be activated and extended directly through the wallet interface.

 ### Options: